 In August 1913, membership was 272.
 The profit was £486 but the report showed a loss of £7 from the butchering section.
 Thongsbridge Co-op had a profit of £145.

 1916.
-At the half yearly general meeting in February , Nathan Sandford, vice-president, reported that sales and profits were the highest in the history of the society.
+At the half yearly general meeting in February , Nathan Sandford, vice-president, reported that sales and profits had risen to the highest in the history of the society.

 Selected items from the minutes Book.